google/seq2seq/docs/getting_started.md

 ./bin/tools/multi-bleu.perl $HOME/nmt_data/toy_reverse/test/targets.txt < ${TMPDIR:-/tmp}/nmt_toy_reverse/predictions.txt
 ```

-To learn more about available models, data and tools, check see the corresponding sections of the documentation.
+To learn more about available models, data and tools, please see the corresponding sections of the documentation.